University of Nevada, Las Vegas administered the ACT CAAP in 2013 - 2014.

 University of Nevada, Las Vegas conducted a Value-added administration of the ACT CAAP in Fall 2009 - Spring 2011.
 The results are displayed below in the SLO Results tab.

 For additional information on UNLV’s process for administering ACT CAAP, please click on the Assessment Process Tab below.
-For information on the students included in the administration, please click the Students Tested Tab above.
+For information on the students included in the administration, please click the Students Tested Tab.

 The CAAP exam is administered to all freshmen enrolled in ENG 101 as a course requirement.
 Because of the existing data from freshmen, it is advantageous to test seniors and compare the results between the two groups.